 17: Remember that you need time to relax too

 It’s not always easy loving someone with anxiety.
 When you love someone with anxiety it can be a challenge.
-But use these tips and you’ll help both yourself and them.
+That’s why you should always remember to be kind to yourself as well as to them.

 One of the best ways to help someone with anxiety is to be kind and gentle.

 A lot of people with anxiety have been the victims of gaslighting techniques or other forms of manipulation.
 Other people have harmed them.
-That’s why they need a little kindness and love from you.
+That’s why they need so much kindness and love from you.

 People with anxiety want a kind and friendly soul in their life.

-They just want someone who is there for them.
-They want someone they know won’t ever judge them or get angry with them.
+They want someone who is there for them.
+They want someone they know won’t ever judge them or get angry at them.
 They want a comforting companion.